 The body of this bag is made in tapestry crochet, which adds some extra fun in working it up.
 You’ll start out by working the rounds that create the bag base, then you’ll move on to the bag body for the snowflake design, and finish up with working the handles/straps.
 This bag is currently unlined, but you can sew a lining in after, if you’d like your bag to have one.

 This pattern is released as part of a Christmas in July event with Stephanie of Grace and Yarn!
 For four weeks in July, we are releasing one pattern a week!
-This pattern is the week 2 pattern, so the second one to be released.
-You can find adorable Cow Stocking released by Stephanie for week 1 HERE!
+To see all four patterns released during this event, head to the post HERE!

 If you like crochet video tutorials, check out (and subscribe to) my Loops and Love Crochet YouTube Channel!